Published November 26, 2018 | Updated December 30, 2021

 What Is a Certificate?

-- Add dividends back to your certificate
+- Added back to your certificate

-- Or have your dividend mailed to you by check
+- Or mailed to you by check

 Can You Afford to Have Your Money out of Reach?

-Start by looking at all your big expenses that you foresee might be coming up in the next year or so.
-You don’t need to go into a lot of detail, but if you’re planning on a vacation or remodeling the kitchen, you’ll want to be sure you have enough savings to handle those costs.
-Next take a look at your emergency fund.
-Do you have enough cash on hand to handle any unexpected expenses?
+Start by looking at all your big expenses for the next year.
+You don’t need to go into a lot of detail, but if you’re planning on a vacation or remodeling the kitchen, you’ll want to be sure you have enough savings to handle those costs once your money is deposited in your certificate.